alfar0x/alfar-linea/README.md

 ## Running

-After you configured your mode you can run script:
+After you configured your mode you can run soft:
-1. Open a command terminal in project folder (as described above)
+1. Open a command terminal in soft folder (as described above)
 1. Run `yarn start` command:
 1. Select the desired mode and the corresponding config file:
    - Use the arrow keys to move the selector.